 Since healthy trees are most susceptible to infection in spring, pruning should be avoided during this time.
 Wounds due to storm breakage or other causes should be covered with a wound dressing as soon as possible (French & Stienstra, 1980).

-Steaming or kiln-drying wood or lumber eliminates Ceratocystis fagacearum from infected products (Gibbs & French, 1980).
-The following treatments successfully eliminated C. fagacearum from infected red oak (Quercus rubra, Q. velutina and Q. coccinea) logs:
+Steaming or kiln-drying wood or lumber eliminates Bretziella fagacearum from infected products (Gibbs & French, 1980).
+The following treatments successfully eliminated B. fagacearum from infected red oak (Quercus rubra, Q. velutina and Q. coccinea) logs:

 - compete immersion of the log(s) in hot water at 49°C or higher for at least 12 hours (Jones, 1973);